geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Dalton, and farther developed by Professor Davy, and also to the rules of crystallization as lately defined.
-The French chemists have asserted that bodies do not combine in fixed proportions, but in proportion to their relative quantities ; for instance, that carbonate of lime would, according to the rela- tive quantities of its elements at its formation, contain a greater or less pro- portion of carbonic acid, or of lime.
+The French chemists have asserted that bodies do not combine in fixed proportions, but in proportion to their relative quantities; for instance, that carbonate of lime would, according to the rela- tive quantities of its elements at its formation, contain a greater or less pro- portion of carbonic acid, or of lime.
 But the experiments of Davy and others appear completely to disprove this assertion, and establish Mr. Dalton's